play2war/play2-war-plugin/README.md

 Your WAR package will be available in ``APP_HOME/target/<MY_PROJECT>_version.war``

-## How to deploy in your favortie application server
+## How to deploy in your favorite application server ?

 **Play framework 2.0.x applications must be deployed at root context.**
 Deployment in a sub-context is a known limitation which is fixed for Play 2.1 (still in development).